Director of Software Engineering

 - BS in Computer Science from North Dakota State University

-As the Software Engineering Practice Lead at Very, Daniel works to define standards across a variety of engineering domains including embedded firmware, mobile, frontend, backend, and distributed systems, as well as infrastructure best practices.
-He's used his expertise in Elixir, Phoenix, Nerves, Python, Java, C, and more to play a valuable role on Very projects like Interstate Batteries, Guardian Trust, and other IoT projects.
+As the Director of Software Engineering at Very, Daniel works to define standards across a variety of engineering domains including embedded firmware, mobile, frontend, backend, and distributed systems, as well as infrastructure best practices.
+They've used their expertise in Elixir, Phoenix, Nerves, Python, Java, C, and more to play a valuable role on Very projects like Interstate Batteries, Guardian Trust, and other IoT projects.

 Daniel is a longtime open-source contributor to the Nerves ecosystem, a platform and infrastructure for building, deploying, and securely managing fleets of IoT devices.
-He's also a regular speaker in the Elixir community, sharing how he's used his knowledge and experience for various IoT hardware and firmware projects.
+They're also a regular speaker in the Elixir community, sharing how they've used their knowledge and experience for various IoT hardware and firmware projects.